lukemunsch/chichen-itza/README.md

 ## Overview

 The Chichén-Itzá site is designed to give users a brief overview about the historic site and information about the relevance to the country in regards to bringing in tourists which affects the economy of Mexico.

 Chichén-Itzá is intended for users who are interested in the historic value of the site by introducing them to facts and images of some of the key features and buildings.
-Chichén-Itzá site will be useful to users who have interest in either visiting the site to experience it for themselves.
+Chichén-Itzá site will be useful to users who have interest in either visiting the site to experience it for themselves or learning about the site in general.

 ## User Stories